angipaola10/AREPLAB6-OtherService/README.md

 ## Documentation
 This project includess a [paper](https://github.com/angipaola10/AREP-LAB6/blob/master/Document.pdf) that describes the proccess performed to make the project.
 But if you need aditional iformation in the directory [docs](/docs) you find the documentation of site.

+### Instructions
+If you want generate the documentation of this program, you must follow the next steps:
+1. Run the next command to create the documenation:

+       mvn javadoc:javadoc

+2. Now, if you want, you can generate a site to see the documentation.
+Use the next command:

+       mvn site

+3. To see the site created, you must run the next command:

+       mvn site:run

+    Enter http://localhost:8080 in your browser to see the site with the documentation.

 ## Author
 * Angi Paola Jiménez Pira - Student at the *Colombian School of Engineering Julio Garavito.*